 - Getting a ‘foot in the door’ to work in a particular industry

 As an event organizer seeking to engage volunteers, you should consider those motivations and show how your event will help them achieve their goals.
-In other words, your own goal may shift from merely reducing budget spends to helping your volunteers grow as individuals.
+In other words, your own goal may shift from merely reducing budget spending to helping your volunteers grow as individuals.
 This approach can help you attract qualified volunteers who will give their best to whatever tasks you assign to them.

-When writing your search notice, include incentives so prospective volunteers will know what they stand to gain.
+When writing your search notice, include incentives, so prospective volunteers will know what they stand to gain.
 Here are some incentive ideas for event volunteers:

 - Unrestricted event access